MarcoCerundolo/GitHub-portfolio/us_innovation/README.md

 The raw data is not included in the repo because the patent data is private.
 However, intermediate datasets are included

+## Methodology

+To read about the methodology in more detail refer to the [thesis pdf](thesis_pdf/Thesis.pdf).

+ - Difference-in-differences: the treatment year is when Reagan is first inaugrated into office.
+The treated counties are those who experience above the median level increase in county level spending in the years immediately prior to immediatley post his election.

+The estimates from this approach suffer from omitted variable bias since treatment status is correlated with innnovative potential and therefore I use an IV analysis

+ - Instrumental Variables: I use a shift-share instrument where the shares capture the specialisation of each county in different technological categories and the shocks capture exogenous changes to which technologies the DoD primarily invests in.

+ - Heterogeneity Analysis: I construct a measure of local firm competition and I run the analysis on counties in distinct quartiles of this index.

 ## Results & Insights

+To read more about the results and their interpretation refer to the [thesis pdf](thesis_pdf/Thesis.pdf).

-- Event study suggests that the Reagan spending surge had a long-run effect on innovation [long-run effect on innovation](output/figures/trendplot_num_final.png).
+- Event study suggests that the Reagan spending surge had a [long-run effect on innovation](output/figures/trendplot_num_final.png).

-- [Shift-share IV estimates](thesis_pdf/Thesis.pdf) county patenting elasticity to procurement of 0.11% (sig.
+- [Shift-share IV estimates](thesis_pdf/Thesis.pdf) that county patenting has an elasticity to procurement spending of 0.11% (sig.
 1%).

-- [Heterogeneity analysis](output/figures/hhi.png): treatment effect larger in counties with more local competition .
+- [Heterogeneity analysis](output/figures/hhi.png): treatment effect is larger in counties with a higher degree of local competition .
 This is consistent with the presence of local knowledge spillovers.

 ## Folder Layout